lucianux/english/A1/README.md

 |go          |goes         |Exceptions: add -es                            |
 |have        |has          |irregular form                                 |

-- Present simple use
+### Present simple - Uses

--- Habits or actions that happen regularly
-We use present simple for habits or actions that we repeat regularly.
+- We use present simple for habits or actions that we repeat regularly.
 Examples:
-I wash my hair every day.
+  - I wash my hair every day.
-I never go to the library.
+  - I never go to the library.
-I go to the library on Saturdays.
+  - I go to the library on Saturdays.
--- Permanent situations or things that are always or often true
+- Permanent situations or things that are always or often true.
 Examples:
-I don’t drink coffee.
+  - I don’t drink coffee.
-She’s very tall.
+  - She’s very tall.
-I have two brothers.
+  - I have two brothers.
-Water boils at 100 degrees.
+  - Water boils at 100 degrees.
-I like soup.
+  - I like soup.

 ******* Present continuous – I’m doing, I’m not doing, Are you doing?